ltcmelo/psychec/README.md

 ## Type Inference

-Psyche-C can infer the missing types of code snippet (a.k.a. as an incomplete program or program fragment).
+Psyche-C can infer the missing types of a code snippet (a.k.a. as an incomplete program or program fragment).

 ```c
 void f()